 What makes for a Good Rental listing?What makes for a Good Rental listing?

 What makes for a Good Rental listing?
 Many variables divide the rockstars from the laggards.
 I believe it comes down to communications and packaging, coupled with a desirable property in a great location.
 Representing the owner in the purchase of the property, biased, but the facts are the facts.
-If you are a rental agent, would you like to receive 23 inquiries from Streeteasy and 6 Zillow leads within the first 24 hours? – without featuring your ad? – If YES!, then, here is an example to ponder.
+Would you like to receive 23 inquiries from Streeteasy and 6 Zillow leads within the first 24 hours if you are a rental agent? – without featuring your ad? – If YES!, then here is an example to ponder.

-When first starting in the world of rentals, we had the New York Times real estate section and Craiglist, not much more, if considering a relevant, robust online audience.
-Noticing a gap in the market at the time, I launched a real estate marketplace called CityCribs.com.
-Although, profitable and successful in finding market share and serving thousands of brokers citywide, ultimately, falling victim to competition due to several variables.
+When first starting in rentals, we had the New York Times real estate section and Craiglist, not much more if considering a relevant, robust online audience.
+Noticing a gap in the market, I launched a real estate marketplace called CityCribs.com.
+Although profitable and successful in finding market share and serving thousands of brokers citywide, ultimately falling victim to competition due to several variables.
 I decided to focus on representing homebuyers exclusively by launching Elika Real Estate.
 Perhaps, I could share that story another time, but this is relevant only due to time spent looking at data.

 Successful MarketingSuccessful Marketing

-To not veer off-topic, marketing know-how is a vital talent for a real estate agent to develop and refine.
-Building a voice and being part of the conversation is the difference between the successful and not so.
-In the digital world, your either included or someone else is discussing the subject.
+To not veer off-topic, marketing know-how is vital for a real estate agent to develop and refine.
+Building a voice and being part of the conversation is the difference between the successful and not.
+In the digital world, you are either included, or someone else is discussing the subject.

 Capturing the attention of renters requires telling a story through professional photography and great descriptions.
-Even if you’re not representing the best properties, every listing deserves being elevated.
+Even if you’re not representing the best properties, every listing deserves to be elevated.